Jayshil/Jayshil/README.md

 - 🔭 I’m currently working in various aspects of exoplanetary science...
 - 📫 How to reach me: jayshilpatel147@gmail.com
-- :python: I mainly work with Python
+- 💬 I mainly work with Python
 - 😄 Pronouns: He/him/his

 <!--